apeterlein/which-sps-member-are-you/README.md

-# which-sps-member-are-you
+# Which SPS Member Are You?
-Which SPS Member Are You?
+Take the quiz and find out! https://apeterlein.github.io/which-sps-member-are-you/